say1bt/submit-joke-service/README.md

 2. Creating and configuring an EC2 instance.
 3. Pulling and running the Docker image on the EC2 instance.

+## Database

+ MongoDB is hosted in MongoDB Atlas.

 ## Swagger Documentation

 Swagger is integrated for API documentation.
 Once the service is running, you can access the Swagger UI at `http://localhost:3000/api-docs` to explore the available endpoints and their details.